 The Top Pick

 The Weber Spirit II E-210 is our favorite for the best small grill on our list.
 It is difficult to beat this grills quality, craftsmanship, and performance out of any other grill featured here.
 This grill is not cheap for a 2-burner, which makes many of the other grills much more attractive.
 This is particularly true if a smaller or portable grill will fit your needs.
-However, in terms of overall quality, there aren’t many that beat a Weber.
+However, in terms of overall quality, there aren’t many that beat a Weber even if they now include globally sourced parts and are not all completely made in the US.
 The Spirit II is no exception and is undoubtedly a grill that will last for many years without worry.